tlieva/JPM-branch-optimization-project/README.md

 We were provided with  Chase Bank data for retail deposits (i.e. mainly checking and savings accounts) at the branch level from 2010 to 2016.
 This includes information on locations across the United States, the date in which the branch was established, and acquired date if applicable.

-The raw dataset can be found here.
+A sample of raw dataset can be viewed [here via ipynb](https://github.com/tlieva/JPM-branch-optimization-project/blob/668c0d877f76fda5bf05123ff825b0de9931a848/JPmorgan_chase_raw.ipynb).

 Applications used: SAS, Tableau